sbidy/wiz_light/README.md

 ![Lint](https://github.com/sbidy/wiz_light/workflows/Lint/badge.svg)
-# :bulb: wiz_light - V 0.1
+# :bulb: wiz_light - V 0.2
 A Home Assistant integration for WiZ Light bulbs and fixtures produced by Philips, SLV and others.
 The Wiz Plug **currently in beta** is supported as "switch" in Home Assistant.

 ## :muscle: Change Log
-**Testing/Contribution Required:** I released the integration V0.1 --> check [Releases](https://github.com/sbidy/wiz_light/releases/tag/v0.1)
+**Testing/Contribution Required:** I released the integration V0.2 --> check [Releases](https://github.com/sbidy/wiz_light/releases/tag/v0.2)
 Please give feedback if any thing is missing or broken.

+Issue [#62](https://github.com/sbidy/wiz_light/issues/62) should now be fixed.
+The update to `pywizlight` version 0.3.8 is important!

 Added a better handling of different bulb types via a YAML file with dynamic matching.